Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 And the unifying conservation law:

-> **Information cannot be created—only transmitted or lost.
+> **Information cannot be created; it can only be transmitted or lost.
 When a model outputs more information about a topic than it stored or was provided, the excess was hallucinated from the form prior.
 This is the absolute limit of truthful generation.**

 And the accumulation principle:

 > **Distortion is geometric, not additive.
 Each stage of the pipeline compounds errors multiplicatively, pushing representations off the truth manifold.
-The form prior fills the growing gap—hallucination grows as fidelity decays.**
+The form prior fills the growing gap; hallucination grows as fidelity decays.**

 And the thermodynamic unification:

 > **Knowledge is potential energy; the form prior is the thermal bath.
-Hallucination is thermalization—when constraints fail, the system equilibrates to maximum entropy.
+Hallucination is thermalization: when constraints fail, the system equilibrates to maximum entropy.
 The probability of hallucination scales as $e^{\Delta S}$: exponentially with the entropy gap between form and knowledge.**

 And the final paradox: